- For Students

 LLEA 416 German Literature, Culture and Film: 1989 to Present (3) Study of German literature, culture and film, 1989 to present.
-Credit cannot be earned for both GER 416 and LLEA 416.
+Credit cannot be earned for both LLEA 416 and GER 416.
+Sophomore standing or higher.
 DH

 LLEA 470 Freaks and Monsters 2: The Ethics of Otherness (3) An interdisciplinary examination of corporeal Otherness.
 Unusual real and fictional bodies from fairground history, art, anatomy, literature, natural history and ethnology.
 Discussion of the moral, medical, philosophical and aesthetic dilemmas of spectacular difference.
 Pre: 270 or consent.
 DH

 LLEA 471 (Alpha) Fantasy and the Fantastic (3) Cross-cultural study of fantasy and the fantastic in short stories, fairy tales, films and novels from Europe and the Americas in English translation.
 Discussion of illusion, identity, time, the future, the bizarre and major concepts in fantasy literature.
 (B) fairies, devils and fantasy; (C) the fantastic, the strange and science fiction.
 Repeatable one time in different alphas.
 Pre: 270 or consent.
 DL

 LLEA 500 Master’s Plan B/C Studies (1) Enrollment for degree completion.
 Pre: master’s Plan B or C candidate and consent.